makeandbuild/vessl/README.md

 * REST endpoints
 * validation logic

+That problem faced another issue as well - how to build a set of assets to be used for deployment and still be able to have environmentally specific configurations.
+Our packaging was split across a war file and a set of subproject jar files with resources in them.
+We found that the propery configuration approach included in vessl solved this in a elegant and very reusable way.
+Its a nice compliment to the items identified above.

 This project is the accumlation of several different aspects that we enjoyed from other technolocies/frameworks and have pulled into here to help make application development easier.
 We'd really like you to use it, the documentation below explains a bit of that, but our recommendation to see an example of this to pull into or start a new project quickly is to take a look at the [vess-webapp](https://github.com/makeandbuild/vessl-webapp) example project as a consumer of the vessl project would.

 ## JDBC Based Persistence